*Updated 4/20/23 with the 2023 income limits*

 Many New Jersey residents find that once Original Medicare kicks in, prescription medication costs can be unaffordable.
 Although Medicare has coverage for medications through Part D this part of Medicare can leave high out of pocket costs, especially for brand name medications.

 Medicare Part D is an additional policy, with a premium, that focuses specifically on prescription drug costs.
-For some, assistance needs to go a step further, and this is where prescription assistance programs like the Pharmaceutical Assistance to the Aged and Disabled program (or PAAD) come in.
+For some, assistance needs to go a step further, and this is where prescription assistance programs like the New Jersey Pharmaceutical Assistance to the Aged and Disabled program (or PAAD) come in.

-PAAD is designed to help eligible New Jersey Medicare recipients save even more money on their prescription drug costs.
+NJ PAAD is designed to help eligible New Jersey Medicare recipients save even more money on their prescription drug costs.
 Specifically, PAAD is there to assist low-income recipients who earn less than those who qualify for the Senior Gold program.
 Eligibility requirements are as follows:

 A Medicare broker is an unbiased, informed expert who is there to answer any questions you have and provide all that you need to make informed decisions about your healthcare.
-The experts at New Jersey Medicare Brokers can work with you over the phone or video chat.
-Let them get you up to speed on changing programs like PAAD and others.
+The experts at New Jersey Medicare Brokers can work with you over the phone or in person with any questions you may have.
+Contact us today!